(This is just a blog and I can write about whatever I want.)

 Lobbyist have fought to extend copyright for decades longer than was ever originally proposed.
 Disney never wanted it’s cash cow characters to fall into the public domain.
 Countless abandoned scientific works get swept up in these extensions.
 This blog is a lot of me violating abandoned copyright that has no protocol for release because of corporate fear of the public domain.
 When ownership changes who pays rent changes.
 The public eventually becomes the landlord.

-When someone infringes on a patent or copyright, they get sued and that is basically where the public should be with corporations infringing their intellectual property by not paying dues in the form of taxes.
-Every billionaire is a policy failure and they are either exploiting public domain intellectual property or public natural resource.
+When someone infringes on a patent or copyright, they get sued and that is basically where the public should be with corporations infringing on their intellectual property by not paying dues in the form of taxes.
+Every billionaire is a policy failure and they are either exploiting public domain intellectual property or public natural resources.
 A quick look at the tax rate of specific corporations can quickly back this up.
 A wealth tax is a way to tally the bill, but the justification is the debt to the public for intellectual property among other resources.
 If International Harvester feels trapped by our public patents, they now know how our farmers feel when trapped by International Harvestor IP with no right to repair.

 Most of our public wealth ends up poorly distributed and in the hands of few.
 Much of this money goes unused and sits in piles as it is shuffled to various tax havens.
 The super rich don’t exactly get richer because they don’t use the money, but the poor certainly do get poorer and further away from solving collective problems.